 Assistantships are available and are the primary way students fund their graduate education.
-Kinesiology’s graduate assistantships are either research assistantships (RAs), teaching assistantships (TAs), or graduate assistantships (GAs).
-RAs, TAs, and GAs differ in their responsibilities:
+The responsibilities of the three types of graduate assistantships differ.

 TA.
-A TA provides teaching support for classes within the Department of Kinesiology and works under the supervision of one or more faculty members.
+A teaching assistantship provides teaching support for classes within the Department of Kinesiology and works under the supervision of one or more faculty members.

 RA.
-An RA provides research support for a laboratory within the Department of Kinesiology and works under the supervision of one of more faculty members.
+A research assistantship provides research support for a laboratory within the Department of Kinesiology and works under the supervision of one of more faculty members.

 GA.
-A GA provides support for a service area within Iowa State University.
+A graduate assistantship provides support for a service area within Iowa State University.
 Examples of GAs are working for the Exercise Clinic or Recreational Services.

 Stipend.
 An assistantship provides a monthly stipend and includes a scholarship that covers ½ in-state tuition for M.S. students and full tuition for Ph.D. students.
 A graduate student must have a GPA of 3.0 or higher to hold an assistantship and to receive a tuition scholarship.
 A full assistantship is roughly equivalent to 20 hours of work per week.